 Thank you for your interest in obtaining a Rick Hansen Foundation Accessibility CertificationTM (RHFAC) Professional designation.
 This guide provides information on the requirements you will need to fulfill to receive and maintain the designation.
-Accessibility Assessors with an RHFAC Professional designation are the only individuals qualified to conduct an RHFAC rating.
+Accessibility Assessors, hereby known as RHFAC Professionals, are the only individuals qualified to conduct an RHFAC rating.